Harith Iskander

 Harith Iskander bin Musa (born 7 August 1966) is a Malaysian actor and comedian.
-He is considered to be "the Godfather of Stand-Up Comedy" in Malaysia (self claimed), having also won the Asia's Best Stand-Up Comedian Award 2014 by Top 10 of Asia Magazine.
+He is considered to be "the Godfather of Stand-Up Comedy" in Malaysia (self proclaimed), having also won the Asia's Best Stand-Up Comedian Award 2014 by Top 10 of Asia Magazine.

 He won the Laugh Factory Funniest Person in the World competition in December 2016.

 Early life

 Harith was raised in Johor Bahru in the state of Johore.
 His father, Musa Ibrahim, hailed from the state and was of Malay descent.
 His mother, Jane Musa, was of Scottish ancestry from the Grant clan, working in the United Nations Headquarters in New York City as a secretary.
 They met in the Democratic Republic of Congo during the Congo Crisis, Musa being a member of the peacekeeping corps sent there by the Malaysian government while Jane worked as part of the UN staff.

 He attended Curtin University in Perth, Australia, majoring in journalism and obtained a Bachelor of Arts in English.
 He graduated in 1988.